How to turn your website into an investment, not a cost

 Create some helpful content

-Google prioritises local content in some situations, and pharmacies are one of those situations!
-This means that if you write some useful content about topics you have expertise in (such as medicine and health), Google will reward you with a higher ranking when nearby people search for those topics.
+Google prioritises local content in some situations, and pharmacies and veterinary clinics are two of those situations!
+This means that if you write some useful content about topics you have expertise in (such as medicine or animal health), Google will reward you with a higher ranking when nearby people search for those topics.

 If you can combine this with the strategy we talked about above, and get them on your email list, you may well have a customer for life.